 Traditional Water Heaters – Pros

 Using a traditional water heater has some advantages.
 First, the initial financial output is lower than a tankless water heater.
 If there is an issue, most standard tank water heaters can be repaired quickly with lower cost parts.

 Tankless water heaters have several advantages.
 Although the financial output is greater at the outset, you will save money in the long run with this type of system since it requires less energy to use.
 The high efficiency tankless water heaters may qualify for local and federal rebates and credits.
 Also, this type of water heater is small and does not need much space (wall mounted).
 You will be able to receive an endless hot water supply to multiple fixtures simultaneously and consecutively.
 Tankless hot water systems also have a longer lifespan (averaging over 20 years) than traditional water heaters do as well.

 When you have a traditional water heater in your house, you can expect to have higher monthly utility bills, particularly in the winter.
 They are also large and cumbersome, so it can be difficult to find a good place to put them where they will not be in the way in your house.
 Further, they can easily run out of water, which can be distressing to the last person who needs to take a shower.
 Traditional water heaters also have a short lifespan, as they last approximately 10 years.

 Tankless water heaters can be expensive to purchase and install.
 The initial cost can run over $4,500.
-This cost can be compounded if the unit needs be retro-fitted into your existing space if you are replacing a traditional system.
+This cost can be compounded if the unit needs to be retrofitted into your existing space if you are replacing a traditional system.

 The type of water heater you choose is largely dependent upon your needs, and you cannot go wrong with either type.
-If you need assistance choosing the best water heater to suit your family, contact Home Heating Service today.
-We can help you make the best choice.
+If you need assistance choosing the best water heater to suit your family, contact Home Heating Service, Inc. today.
+Our heating and cooling technicians can help you make the best choice.